charlie4fun/gfk.github.io/documentation/releasing/contributions.md

 New contributions must be submitted in the form of a pull-request which can then be reviewed by the project maintainers.
 As a project maintainer you must ensure the following standards are applied:

-1. Sign every commit, as per the [CDO](https://developercertificate.org/) - PGP signing is not required
+1. Sign every commit, as per the [CDO](https://developercertificate.org/) - PGP signing is not required.
-2. Ensure that no credentials, private identifiers or personal data is at any time present in your repository
+2. Ensure that no credentials, private identifiers or personal data is at any time present in your repository.
 3. Enforce code-reviews with at least 2 sets of GfK eyes on all code to minimize the risk of implanted security backdoors and vulnerable code.

 ## Have a clear workflow

 To encourage contributions, you must provide a clear guide for how contributions gets accepted into the codebase - this must all be outlined in the CONTRIBUTION.md file.
 To help new contributors get started with your project, have all this information outlined in the readme.md.

-* Document how to get the source code to build
+* Document how to get the source code to build.
-* Document the PR review process
+* Document the PR review process.
-* Have a clear vision and scope for your project
+* Have a clear vision and scope for your project.
-* Be responsive to issues and pull requests, even if it's to decline them
+* Be responsive to issues and pull requests, even if it's to decline them.

 ### Automatic git sign-off
 Git sign-off can be done by adding the `-s` flag to `git commit` commands.
 However non-commandline tooling often doesn't support this, in which case you can add a git hook to ensure your commits are signed - in the [global .git-hooks folder](https://github.com/git-hooks/git-hooks/wiki/Get-Started) add a file named `prepare-commit-msg`, add the following and ensure it has rights to execute: